 Having implant surgery is something that creates food and drink restrictions that can put a damper on celebrations and events that may feature prominent items that are generally bad for post-operative care.
-However, if you have recently been a patient of dental implant surgery, there are some risks involved with alcohol that you should be aware of.
+However, if you have recently been a patient of dental implants, there are some risks involved with alcohol that you should be aware of.
 Knowing these facts about alcohol and your implant surgery will not only keep you comfortable but will also keep you safe.

 How Long Should I Wait Before Drinking Again?